openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 4. Delete a pump already connected to the phone via Bluetooth: Under Settings / Bluetooth, remove the paired device "**SpiritCombo**"
 5. Make sure, that AAPS not running in background the loop.
 Deaktivate Loop in AAPS.
+6. Try using the '**pairing**' branch from the ruffy repository at https://github.com/MilosKozak/ruffy/tree/pairing to establish the connection
-6. Now start ruffy on the phone.
-You may press Reset! and remove old Bonding.
-Then hit Connect!.
+7. Now start ruffy on the phone.
+You may press Reset! and remove the old connection.
+Then hit **Connect!**.
-7. In the Bluetooth menu of the pump, go to **ADD DEVICE / ADD CONNECTION**.
+8. In the Bluetooth menu of the pump, go to **ADD DEVICE / ADD CONNECTION**.
 Press *CONNECT!**
-    * Step 5 and 6 have to be in a short timing.
+    * The next three steps are timing-sensitive, so you might need to try different pauses/speed if pairing fails.
+Read the full sequence before trying it.
-8. Now the Pump should show up the BT Name of phone to select for pairing.
+9. Now the Pump should show up the BT Name of phone to select for pairing.
 Here it is importand to whait at least 5s bevore you hit the select button on Pump.
 Otherwise the Pumpe will not send the Paring request to the Phone proberly.

     * If Combo Pump is set to 5s Screentime out, you may test it with 40s (original setting).
 From experiance the time between pump is showing up in phone until select phone is around 5-10s.
-In many other cases pairing just times out without successfully Pair.
-Later you should set it back to 5s, to meet AAPS Combo settings.
+In many other cases pairing just times out without successfully pair.
+Later you should set it back to 5s, to meet AAPS Combo settings and speed up connections.
     * If the pump does not show the phone as a pairing device at all, your phone's Bluetooth stack is probably not compatible with the pump.
 Make sure you are running a new **LineageOS ≥ 14.1** or **Android ≥ 8.1 (Oreo)**.
 If possible, try another smartphone.
 You can find a list of already successfully used smartphones under [AAPS Phones] (https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit#gid=698881435).

+10. Sometimes the phone asks for a 4 digit bluetooth PIN number that is actually not really relevant here and is not related to the 10 digit PIN shown on the pump.
+Skipping this PIN dialog will often interrupt the pairing process, so try to just enter 0000. **THIS DOES NOT APPLY TO THE REQUEST FOR THE PUMP PAIRING SECURITY CODE WITH PATTERN XXX XXX XXXX HANDLED IN THE NEXT STEP**
-9. At next Pump should show up a 10 digit security code.
-And Ruffy a screen to enter it.
-So enter it in Ruffy and you should be ready to go.
+11. At next the pump should show up a 10 digit security code.
+And Ruffy shold show a screen to enter it.
+So enter the code in Ruffy and you should be ready to go.
+12. If pairing was not successful and you got a timeout on the pump, you will need to restart the process from scratch.
+13. If you have used the 'Pairing' branch to build the ruffy app, now install the version build from the 'combo' branch on top of it.
+Make sure that you have used the same keys when signing the two versions of the app to be able to keep all setting and data, as they also contain the connection properties.
-10. Reboot the phone.
+14. Reboot the phone.
-11. Now you can restart AAPS loop.
+15. Now you can restart AAPS loop.

 ## Usage